TULASIYANALA/test-nodejs-app/README.md

-# Build and Deploy nodejs application on EC2 instance - Freestyle
+to auto trigger# Build and Deploy nodejs application on EC2 instance - Freestyle

 # Pre-requisites